 In addition, dilating the pupils of diabetic patients is considered risky, because the dilated pupil may not properly constrict and resume normal function afterward.
 This exacerbates the problem because it is harder to look through a 2 mm pupil than a dilated one.
 The normal pupil size in adults varies from 2 to 4 mm in diameter in bright light to 4 to 8 mm in the dark.

-- Retinopathy (degenerative disease of the retina ) is one of the most common effects of diabetes.
+- Retinopathy (a degenerative disease of the retina) is one of the most common effects of diabetes.

-- Left untreated, diabetic retinopathy can lead to permanent blindness.
+- Left untreated, diabetic retinopathy and maculopathy can lead to permanent blindness.

 - Current diagnostics sometimes do not reveal early signs of retinopathy present at the periphery of the retina because of their limited field of view.